hackoff-ehc/UI-redress-attack-tool/README.md

 # Clickjacking Vulnerability Scanner :mag_right: :lock:

 Welcome to the Clickjacking Vulnerability Scanner!
 This powerful and easy-to-use Bash script is designed to help web security enthusiasts, developers, and researchers quickly identify websites with potential clickjacking vulnerabilities.
-By scanning a single URL or a list of domains, our scanner can detect the presence or absence of critical headers, such as X-Frame-Options and Content-Security-Policy, which are essential for protecting against clickjacking attacks.
+By scanning a single URL or a list of domains, our scanner can detect the presence or absence of critical headers, such as ``` X-Frame-Options```  and ``` Content-Security-Policy``` , which are essential for protecting against clickjacking attacks.
 Let's make the web a safer place, one website at a time! :earth_asia: :shield:

 ## :star2: Exciting Features